 Tata Power Shareholding Pattern

-As of December 2022, promoter holdings in the stock stood at 46.86%.
-Foreign Institutional Investors held a 9.63% stake in the company.
-Public shareholding stood at around 39%.
-Mutual Funds held around 4.04% shares of the company.
-However, monthly mutual-fund shareholding data shows that funds have been cutting stakes in the company.
-Until February 2023, mutual funds had cut their holdings in the company by 22%.
-It seems that the funds are not really buying the dip in the Tata Power share price.
+As of June 2023, promoter holdings in the stock stood at 46.86%.
+Foreign Institutional Investors held a 9.75% stake in the company.
+Public shareholding stood at around 28.47%.
+Mutual Funds held around 3.05% shares of the company.

 Tata Power Fundamentals